programmerraja/RAG/README.md

     ```

 ## Configuration
-- **OpenAI Key**: Enter your OpenAI API key in the sidebar.
+- **OpenAI Key**: Input your OpenAI API key in the sidebar if using OpenAI.
 - **OLLAMA Host URL**: Provide the OLLAMA host URL if using OLLAMA.
 - **PGVector DB URL**: Enter the PostgreSQL database URL for PGVector.

 ## Usage
-- **Chat with Website**: Select "Chat with Website" mode, enter a website URL, and start chatting.
+- **Chat with Website**: Select "Chat with Website" mode, input a website URL, and start chatting.
 - **Chat with File**: Select "Chat with File" mode, upload a file, and begin the conversation.
+- **Chat with Dev.to Articles**: Select "Chat with your Dev.to articles" mode, enter a Dev.to username, and start chatting.

 ## License
 This project is licensed under the MIT License.